python-trio/trio-amqp/docs/examples/work_queue.rst

 Finaly we have to create a callback that will `ack` the message to mark it as `processed`.

 Note: the code in the callback calls `trio.sleep` to simulate a Trio compatible task that takes time.
-You probably want to block the eventloop to simulate a CPU intensive task using `time.sleep`.

  .. code-block:: python